 - Bank statement of the guarantor [this is important]

-Firstly, I traveled to Japan as a tourist with a guarantor, that is my boyfriend.
-He has been working in the Philippines for quite some time and that I supposed was the reason why the process was smooth.
+I traveled to Japan as a tourist with a guarantor, my boyfriend.
+He had been working in the Philippines for an extended period, which likely contributed to the smooth process.

-A red ribbon for the invitation letter was not necessary.
-Getting a red ribboned invitation letter is something that takes time.
-Good thing, it wasn’t a requirement.
-All he had to do was wrote the invitation letter in Cebu.
+A red ribbon for the invitation letter wasn’t necessary.
+Obtaining a red-ribboned invitation letter can be time-consuming.
+Fortunately, it wasn’t a requirement.
+All he had to do was write the invitation letter in Cebu.

 Proof of the relationship

 To prove that we are truly in a relationship, we handed over 20 photos of our travels.

 Since he was my guarantor, we made sure to obtain a bank certificate from his bank.
 I also got one, although my bank statement wasn’t necessary.
 His would suffice, according to the agency.
 However, we ensured we had more than enough supporting documents.